-Current Status Since Senate Bill 98 provided that LEAs are not required to adopt a Local Control and Accountability Plan for 2020-21 school year, the status of this finding will be updated for the 2021-22 fiscal year audit.
+Current Status Since Senate Bill 98 provided that LEAs are not required to adopt a Local Control and Accountability Plan for 2020-21 school year, the status of this finding was updated for the 2021-22 fiscal year audit.
+Recommendation has been fully implemented.

-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS June 30, 2021 (Continued)
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS June 30, 2022 (Continued)